-Canberra Boys - A book to celebrate the most recent addition to the Vulcan to the Sky Trust Heritage Aviation Fleet The World Record Breaking - Canberra WK163
+Canberra Boys - A book to celebrate The World Record Breaking - Canberra WK163 and its aircraft type.

 The English Electric Canberra first came into production in the late 1940s and has since played a hugely significant part in world events.
 In Canberra Boys, Andrew Brookes takes us through its rich history with the help of those who operated this magnificent machine.
 Contributors include Roly ‘Bee’ Beamont, the English Electric test pilot who first flew the aircraft in 1949.

 As part of the expansion of the RAF’s Bomber Command in the 1950s, RAF Binbrook was the first station to house four Canberra squadrons, starting with 101 Squadron in May 1951.
 Since then and throughout the 20th century, the Canberra operated across the globe in Europe, South America and South East Asia.
 It has served an array of air forces such as the USAF, Australian air force and the Indian air force – the third largest operator of the Canberra after the RAF and USAF.